 The witches, she learned, met on Tuesdays and Fridays beneath a walnut tree, where a chief sorcerer dispatched them to attack sleepers.
-Even Annalia’s doctor attributed her experience to the evil demon, and advised her to keep salt under her pillow and cups of chamomile at her bedside.
-The preventive measures didn’t work, however, and the spirit became a recurring presence in the 82-year-old’s life, as was the case for more than a third of the region’s residents.
+Even Annalia’s doctor attributed her experience to the evil demon, advising her to keep salt under her pillow and cups of chamomile at her bedside.
+The preventive measures didn’t work, however, and the spirit became a recurring presence in the now 82-year-old’s life, as was the case for more than a third of the region’s residents.

 And this raises a question that has baffled scientists for decades: Where do these figures come from?

 So Jalal dug.
 But he didn’t start with the neural nuts and bolts of the disorder like a neuroscientist might.
-Rather, in order to understand how different cultures interpreted sleep paralysis and how those interpretations affected the attacks themselves, he acted like an anthropologist, reviewing tales of paralysis from victims scattered across the globe.
+Rather, to understand how different cultures interpreted sleep paralysis and how those interpretations affected the attacks themselves, he acted like an anthropologist, reviewing tales of paralysis from victims scattered across the globe.

 Papers outlining theories of desynchronized brain activity followed.
 And Jalal’s grand unifying theory of sorts — the Panic-Hallucination Model of Sleep Paralysis — explains the condition for what it is: a psychobiological phenomenon.
 But, to break down what was happening inside the brains of sleep paralysis sufferers, Jalal did something that would make most neurologists squirm: He took the mystical sightings — often brushed off as folklore or thrown into the slush pile with alien encounters — seriously.
-And by doing so, he may have figured out both why the supernatural beings appear and how to keep them from shuffling into the sleeping mind.
+And by doing so, he may have figured out both why the supernatural beings appear and how to keep them from invading the sleeping mind.

 Understanding the Frozen State